benchANT/tsbs/docs/iotdb.md

 #### `-store-tags` (type: `bool`, default: `true`)

 Store tags if set true.
-Can NOT be used if `-aligned-timeseries` is set true.
-That's because IoTDB do NOT support 'attributes' and 'tags' for aligned timeseries yet.

 #### `-tablet-size` (type: `int`, default: `10`)

-When tablet-size if set more than `0`, using `insertTablets` interface to load data to IoTDB, when tablet-size if set less or equals than `0`, using `insertRecords` interface to load data to IoTDB.
+When tablet-size is set more than `0`, using `insertTablets` interface to load data to IoTDB; when tablet-size is set less or equals than `0`, using `insertRecords` interface to load data to IoTDB.

 ---